Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/FAQ/FAQ.md

 </details>

 <details>
-  <summary><strong>Q:</strong> When visible surfaces of two objects are fully aligned, the bounding boxes seem to blink in and out of existence from one frame to another.
-Why is that?</summary>
+  <summary><strong>Q: When visible surfaces of two objects are fully aligned, the bounding boxes seem to blink in and out of existence from one frame to another.
+Why is that?</strong></summary>

 ---
 This is due to a common graphics problem called *z-fighting*.
 This occurs when the shader can't decide which of the two surfaces to draw on top of the other, since they both have the exact same distance from the camera.
 To fix this, simply move one of the objects slightly so that the two problematic surfaces do not fully align.